EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1a.
 Recap - what is Github?

-One of the most confusing things I found when I first started using Github was what is it?
+One of the most confusing things I found when I first started using Github was what exactly am I using??
 So to start lets answer the question 'What is Github?'.
 Founded in 2008, Github is an online software development programme, used by programmers to store, and collaborate on software projects.

+Still confused?
+Visit these websites that go into more depth; https://blog.hubspot.com/website/what-is-github-used-for#what-github

 ## 1b.
 Moving Files About in Github